noumanshoaib/dota-gsi/README.md

-The backend is verifying the AUTH.TOKEN coming from the game stats object that is getting **POST** to our backend service to ensure if the request coming from a valid service.
+The backend is verifying the AUTH.TOKEN coming from the game stats object that is getting **POST** to our backend service to ensure if the request coming from a valid client.

 ### Step 3